 I laughed, longer and harder than I intended.
 Ditto just sat there, beaming broadly.

 FROM swo8 (Leslie Martel): Today is Mother’s Day.
 To commemorate this day, we have created a photographic montage of families together.
 It includes eight generations of my family and three of Marilyn and Garry Armstrong’s families.

 The song is bittersweet because to be a mother, is indeed bittersweet.
 Our children bring us our greatest joys and our greatest sorrows.
-The first couple in the video are my great-grandparents.
+The couple in the video are my great-grandparents.

-The aunt is the lady sitting by the fire-place.
+The aunt is the lady sitting by the fireplace.
 The first photo of children is of my grandmother and her twin sisters.
 My grandmother being the oldest would have missed her mother the most.
 In spite of her early losses she became an extraordinary person and had a huge influence on me and my thinking.